 Internal communication tool for Support.

 EU INTERNATIONAL TRANSFERS AND SCC

-2. Module Two (Controller to Processor) of the Standard Contractual Clauses shall apply where the transfer is effectuated by Customer as the data Controller of the Personal Data and Zesty is the data Processor of the Personal Data and the Module Three (Processor to Sub-Processor) shall apply where the transfer is effectuated by Customer as the data Processor of the Personal Data on behalf of a third party data Controller and Zesty is the Sub-Processor of the Personal Data.
+2. Module Two (Controller to Processor) of the Standard Contractual Clauses shall apply where the transfer is effectuated by Customer as the Controller of the Customer Data and Zesty is the Processor of the Customer

-3. The parties agree that for the purpose of transfer of Personal Data between Customer (as Data Exporter) and Zesty (as Data Importer), the following shall apply:
+3. The parties agree that for the purpose of transfer of Customer Data between Customer (as Data Exporter) and Zesty (as Data Importer), the following shall apply:

 - a) Clause 7 of the Standard Contractual Clauses shall not be applicable.